matipan/blog/content/posts/fast-json-parsing-for-open-rtb.md

 }
 ```

 With this you can start parsing the top level object.
-However, if you look at the `fieldApp` key for example, you can see that were are calling an `UnmarshalJSONReq` function of the `App` object.
-This structure does essentially the same thing than the top level one.
-It first defines the list of fields that we care about and their corresponding paths, and then implements the function that iterates over each key and sets the corresponding value:
+However, if you look at the `fieldApp` key for example you can see that we are calling an `UnmarshalJSONReq` function of the `App` object.
+This structure essentially does the same thing than the top level one.
+It first defines the list of fields that we care about and their corresponding paths and then implements the function that iterates over each key setting the corresponding values:

 ```go
 const (